7.5 Mental health

 In Tune with Myself is a programme that enables young people to d widen their emotional literacy, whilst also acknowledging their potential to deal with stressful events.
 The programme creates the space for young people to touch base with their mental and physical well-being whilst identifying and applying coping techniques.

-ZenZone is a programme through which young people learn to break free from negative though patterns.
+ZenZone is a programme through which young people learn to break free from negative thought patterns.
 Young people explore effective techniques to reduce stress, reconnect with their inner selves and achieve a state of balance.
 Through guided activities young people learn how to better understand and support others, foster a sense of community and develop emotional well-being.